arnoob16/arnoob16/readme.md

 # Hey there<img src="https://raw.githubusercontent.com/arnoob16/arnoob16/master/wave.gif" width="30px"><br>I am Arnab Deep.

 ### I am a pre-final year CS under-grad from SRMIST KTR Campus, Chennai.
 I am a front-end developer, currently working on a few opensource projects.
-### I am the Core Team member of GirlScript Ranchi Chapter and the technical lead of LearnYuva, an emerging ed-tech startup.
-Recently, I interned as a Web Developer for MissionEd for a period of 1 month.
+### I am the Core Team member of _GirlScript Ranchi Chapter_ and the technical lead of _LearnYuva_, an emerging ed-tech startup.
+Recently, I interned as a Web Developer for _MissionEd_ for a period of 1 month.
 I helped in the development of their official website.

 #### Connect with me on -
 [<img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" />](https://twitter.com/arnab4srk)